nnym/bt/README.md

 A task that has inputs or outputs is skipped only if its inputs have not changed, its outputs all exist, and its dependencies all either are [pure](#pure-tasks) or have been skipped.

 Before bt exits, the `input` of every task that ran is written to a cache.
-When a task is to run again, its `input` is checked against that in the cache: if they differ, then they have changed.
+When a task is about to run, its `input` is checked against that in the cache: if they differ, then they have changed and the task runs.

 File modification is tracked by mtime.
 If an input file does not exist, then an error is raised.

+#### Input
 ```py
 @task(input = "baz")
 def golf(): pass
 ```
 This task will run only once ever: Since `input` has not been cached before the first run, `golf` is run once.
 Thereafter whenever the task is about to run, since `input` does not change, it matches the cached version and `golf` is skipped.
 Therefore `golf` runs only once.
 ```sh
 $ bt golf
 > golf